A Few 30 Minutes Charts Worth Noting

 I have included several charts today…among them is a chart with daily closes in the SP Cash.
 It is worth noting that we are, for all intents and purposes, locked in a range between the January closing low of 1310.50 and the Feb High of 1392.
 However, the substantial portion of the settlements in the index has occurred between 1360 and 1335.
 The situation now is this…is we building a base from which to move higher or a topping base from which to move lower?

-Hamzei Analytics, LLC
+Posted by Hamzei Analytics, LLC at 10:38 PM

 Brad Sullivan